“Lone!” I called out.

 “Tomorrow if you’re ready.
 We’ll search them all and find them.”

-I nodded in agreement.
+I nodded.
 Then she showed me where I could clean up and cut my hair.
-It was strange seeing me look a month older when it felt like just yesterday I was nice and clean.
+It was strange seeing myself a month older when it felt like only yesterday I was nice and clean.

 I burst out of the cleaning room, “Tammy I lost my stone!”

 She wasn’t surprised.
-“I know.
-Don’t worry about it.
-There was nothing we could do and I’m just glad you’re still in one piece.
-We’ll get it back, don’t worry.”
+“I know, there was nothing we could do.
+I’m just glad you’re still in one piece.
+We’ll get it back.”
 She sounded confident but I was still disappointed with myself.
+That’s the second time I’ve lost one of the stones in my possession.

 I sulked around for hours until I noticed all the gadgets that were lying around.